Program Evaluation and Causal Inference with High-Dimensional Data: Application: the Effect of 401(k) Participation on Asset Holdings

 We observe somewhat different results in the Quadratic Spline Plus Interactions specification.
 For both the ATE and the LATE in the Quadratic Spline Plus Interactions case, we see a substantially larger point estimate without selection than with selection, with the selection results being similar to those obtained in the low-p case.
 Along with the larger point estimate, we also see that the estimated standard errors in the no selection case for the ATE and LATE are roughly three times larger than the standard errors in the selection case.
 For the ATE-T and LATE-T in the Quadratic Spline Plus Interactions case, point estimates following selection are notably smaller than without selection but estimated standard errors after selection are somewhat larger.
-We note that one might suspect estimated standard errors for all of the estimators without selection to be substantially downward biased in this case similar to estimated standard errors in the model with many controls as demonstrated in \citen{CJN:PLMStandardError} though this issue has not been explored for the treatment effects estimators we employ.
+We note that one might suspect estimated standard errors for all of the estimators without selection to be substantially downward biased in this case due to the use of many control variables without regularization as in \citen{CJN:PLMStandardError}.
 Finally, we see a large difference in the Orthogonal Polynomials Plus Many Interactions Specifications as estimates cannot even be computed reliably without selection due to severe overfitting: The estimated propensity score is either 0 or 1 for every observation.

 We provide estimates of the QTE and QTE-T in Figure 1 and estimates of the LQTE and LQTE-T in Figure 2.
-The left column Figure 1 gives results for the QTE, and the right column displays the results for the QTE-T. Similarly, the left and right columns of Figure 2 provide the LQTE and LQTE-T respectively.
+The left column of Figure 1 gives results for the QTE, and the right column displays the results for the QTE-T. Similarly, the left and right columns of Figure 2 provide the LQTE and LQTE-T respectively.
 We give the results for the Quadratic Spline, Quadratic Spline Plus Interactions, and Quadratic Spline Plus Many Interactions specification in the top row, middle row, and bottom row respectively.
 In each graphic, we use solid lines for point estimates and report uniform 95\% confidence intervals with dashed lines.

 Looking across the figures, we see a similar pattern to that seen for the estimates of the average effects in that the selection-based estimates are stable across all specifications and are very similar to the estimates obtained without selection from the baseline low-$p$ Quadratic Spline specification.
 In the more flexible Quadratic Spline plus Interactions specification, the estimates that do not make use of selection behave somewhat erratically.
 This erratic behavior is especially apparent in the estimated LQTE of 401(k) participation where we observe that small changes in the quantile index may result in large swings in the point estimate of the LQTE and estimated standard errors are quite large.
 Again, this erratic behavior is likely due to overfitting due to the large set of variables considered.
 As with the average effects, estimated quantile effects without selection in the Quadratic Spline Plus Many Interactions specification are not reported as the estimated propensity score is always 0 or 1.